Regional Trauma Network

 With this foundation, the Parkland/UT Southwestern Trauma Network hopes to expand the range of complex care of the injured patient over a broad area in north Texas and surrounding states.
 The goal of the network is to provide comprehensive and expeditious care to injured patients.
 With the concentration of expertise in the facility, the goal is to reduce morbidity and mortality in the trauma patient population.

-Below are services available to area hospitals participating in the Parkland/UT Southwestern Trauma Network:
+These services are available to area hospitals participating in the Parkland/UT Southwestern Trauma Network:

 - Assistance with trauma center designation